 Lawmakers have made numerous efforts to make the roads safer for the millions of motorists that travel the thousands of miles of roadways in Illinois, but trucking companies and their employees have made just as many attempts to subvert the rules.
-Those who pay the most are the victims of truck crashes, many of which could be prevented if the driver or employer had simply followed the rules.
-The Illinois truck accident attorneys of Rosenfeld Injury Lawyers are passionate about seeking justice for those who are unjustly exposed to harm simply by being in the way of a negligent driver.
+Those who pay the most are the victims of truck crashes, many of which could be prevented if the driver or employer had merely followed the rules.
+The Illinois truck accident attorneys of Rosenfeld Injury Lawyers are passionate about seeking justice for those who are unjustly exposed to harm by just being in the way of a negligent driver.

 Truck Crash Fatalities on the Rise in Illinois

-In only a year, between 2012 and 2013, the number of fatal truck related accidents increased by 16%.
+In only a year, between 2012 and 2013, the number of fatal truck-related accidents increased by 16%.
 This is an alarming statistic which demands a decisive response to the manner in which we handle truck safety and pursue companies and drivers whose actions are the cause of the thousands of truck collisions occurring on our streets every year.
-The victims of trucking accidents are not only more likely to die from their injuries than when in accidents with other motor vehicles, but those who survive are often left mangled, maimed and forever changed by their experiences.
+The victims of trucking accidents are not only more likely to die from their injuries than when in crashes with other motor vehicles, but those who survive are often left mangled, maimed and forever changed by their experiences.

 The Root Cause of Trucking Negligence is Greed

-- Drivers working beyond their allowable hours of service.
+- Drivers working beyond their "allowable" hours of service.
 It is ultimately the responsibility of every driver to follow the law and log his or her hours accurately.
 However, companies often pressure their drivers by pushing tight deadlines and only paying by the mile rather than the hour.
 Drivers who need to make up for lost time are often tempted to falsify logs to appease their employer or make the money they need to make ends meet.

 - Failure to perform routine maintenance.
-It is a great disservice to employees for truck companies to refuse to properly maintain their vehicles, because when the driver is involved in an accident, he or she is the one to take the brunt of the criticism and blame.
-The long distances traveled by truck drivers can wear on their vehicles’ tires, braking systems, hydraulics and engines.
+It is a great disservice to employees for truck companies to refuse to properly maintain their vehicles because when the driver is involved in an accident, he or she is the one to take the brunt of the criticism and blame.
+The long distances traveled by truck drivers can wear on their vehicles’ tires, braking systems, hydraulics, and engines.
 When these systems fail during use, it can have catastrophic consequences.

 - Manufactural defect.
 Sometimes, the manufacturers of trucks and trucking equipment release products that do not perform as intended.
 When the failure of these devices compromises the ability of the driver to maintain control of his or her truck, the manufacturer needs to share liability for any accident that results.

 Trucking companies could prevent thousands of accidents nationwide by changing their safety practices, but to do so would require taking trucks off of the road for inspection and routine maintenance.
-This would cost employers money in lost production and in repair costs.
+This would cost employers money in lost production and repair costs.
 At some point, a line needs to be drawn in the sand when profits and margins are given higher priority than human lives.

 Trucking Companies Pay Legal Defense Teams Millions Each Year to Reduce Their Liability

 Trucking companies pay a lot of money to retain some of the best attorneys available, which can make it difficult for victims to hire comparable attorneys of their own.
 For this reason, we offer our services to everyone regardless of their financial situation and only require payment when we have successfully recovered compensation on our clients’ behalf.
-Contact us today to arrange a free consultation and we will investigate the details of your case immediately.
+Contact us today to arrange a free consultation, and we will investigate the details of your case immediately.
 Once we have the information we need to advise you on how to proceed, we will go over your legal options with you and let you know exactly what you should expect from the entire legal process.